-Understanding the landscape context to maximise biodiversity Once the location and scale have been determined, the next technical step is to explore the context of the natural landscape in the location.
+Once the location and scale have been determined, the next technical step is to explore the context of the natural landscape in the location.

-This step can include everything from a water catchment scale (ie the area around a river or body of water) - which can extend beyond a city - down to identifying locally typical habitats or habitats of local conservation importance.
+This step can include everything from a water catchment scale (ie the area from which rainfall flows into a river, lake, or reservoir) - which can extend beyond a city - down to identifying locally typical habitats or habitats of local conservation importance.
 It should include consideration of geology, landform, habitats and species.

-All this knowledge will provide the context for ensuring that the nature-based solution is a good fit with the local landscape and makes a positive impact on local biodiversity.
+All this knowledge will provide the context for ensuring that the nature-based solution is a good fit with the local landscape and makes a positive impact on local biodiversity and ecosystem services.